— Pinterest pin imagery · 150+ styles · 4K

 150+ Visual Style Presets

-Generate images for about $0.55 each in roughly 30–40 seconds.
-Tokens never expire, failed generations refund tokens, and pricing stays visible.
+Images cost about $0.55 each and generate in around 30–40 seconds.
+Tokens never expire, failed generations refund tokens, and there are no per-seat gates.

 Outputs